-• EYLEA® (aflibercept) Injection, known in the scientific literature as VEGF Trap-Eye, which is available in the United States for the treatment of neovascular age-related macular degeneration (wet AMD) and macular edema following central retinal vein occlusion (CRVO), and in the United Kingdom, Germany, Switzerland, Australia, Japan, and certain other countries for the treatment of wet AMD.
+• EYLEA (aflibercept) Injection, known in the scientific literature as VEGF Trap-Eye, which is available in the United States for the treatment of neovascular age-related macular degeneration (wet AMD) and macular edema following CRVO, and in the United Kingdom, Germany, Switzerland, Australia, Japan, and certain other countries for the treatment of wet AMD.
+Net product sales of EYLEA in the United States were \$363.1 million in the third quarter and \$1,006.8 million in the first nine months of 2013, compared to \$244.4 million in the third quarter and \$561.9 million in the first nine months of 2012.
+Bayer HealthCare records revenue from sales of EYLEA outside the United States.
+EYLEA net product sales outside of the United States commenced in the fourth quarter of 2012, and were \$124.8 million in the third quarter and \$288.3 million in the first nine months of 2013.

 We commenced sales of EYLEA for the treatment of wet AMD in November 2011 and for the treatment of macular edema following CRVO in September 2012, following receipt of regulatory approval in the United States.
 Bayer HealthCare commenced sales of EYLEA for the treatment of wet AMD in the fourth quarter of 2012 following receipt of regulatory approvals in the European Union (EU) and other regions.
-Bayer HealthCare has additional regulatory applications for EYLEA for the treatment of wet AMD pending in other countries.
-In addition, Bayer HealthCare has submitted applications for marketing authorization for EYLEA in Europe, Japan, and other countries for the treatment of macular edema following CRVO.
+The European Commission approved EYLEA for the treatment of visual impairment due to macular edema secondary to CRVO in the third quarter of 2013.
+Bayer HealthCare has additional regulatory applications for EYLEA for the treatment of wet AMD and macular edema secondary to CRVO pending in other countries.